 Causes of high risk of back pain

 Threat to life and death is possible.
-Care of the Intensive Care Unit often necessary.
+Care in the Intensive Care Unit is often necessary.

 If you dive into shallow water and hit your head at the bottom of the pool, you could break your neck.
 The same if you fall from a significant height.

 Any extreme trauma to your neck (think of a car accident or a violent or traumatic injury) can cause your neck to break.
-Usually, there is an obvious event that causes the neck bones to break.
+Usually, a prominent event causes the neck bones to break.

-It is a serious injury that causes pain and can also cause paralysis.
+It is a severe injury that causes pain and can also cause paralysis.
 A broken neck requires emergency medical attention.

 It affects a group of spinal nerve roots that start at the lower end of the spinal cord.

-People with cauda equina syndrome feel a dreary pain in the lower back and upper buttocks, along with analgesia (lack of sensitivity) in the buttocks, genitals and thigh.
+People with cauda equina syndrome feel dreary pain in the lower back and upper buttocks and analgesia (lack of sensitivity) in the buttocks, genitals, and thigh.